 In December 2021, a second optional small-scale-on-farm business subclass was announced for qualifying assessment in the industrial and commercial classes.
+Prior to that, the maximum assessment eligible for each property was limited to \$50,000 combined for both subclasses.

-The addition of the second subclass increases the maximum assessment eligible for each property from \$50,000 (first subclass) to \$100,000 (second subclass) combined for both subclasses, staff do not feel it will have a material impact on approved budgets (maximum reduction for each qualifying property is less than \$2,000 annually).
-Any shortfalls in current budgets will form part of the overall surplus/deficit for 2023 and future budgets can be amended if necessary to address the impacts of the optional subclasses.
+The addition of the second subclass increases the maximum assessment eligible for each property from \$50,000 (first subclass) to \$100,000 (second subclass) combined for both subclasses.
 Council adopted both of the eligible subclasses since 2018 to support local farmers and to help diversify their operations and grow our local economy.
-Staff is recommending that the second subclass be adopted for similar reasons.
+Properties assessed in these tax classes, will have tax rates applied at a Municipal rate of 25% of the Commercial/Industrial rate and the reduced Education Tax Rate as established by the Province.